stopcontrol/WMC_jsPsych/README.md

-# WMC_jsPsych
+# WMC_paradigm
-A JS paradigma to assess working memory capacity with wordlists and semantic tasks
+A paradigm to assess working memory capacity using wordlists combined with semantic tasks